|home | projects | contact | cv | bio | statement|

 My life is small and cramped;

 The sketches function as indicators and maps of my actions as a laborer and maker.
-They're not *about* the digital economy but they're reflective *of* it: constrained, monotone, reliant on technology, and sadly frantic.
+They're not *about* life in the digital economy but they're reflective *of* it: constrained, monotone, reliant on technology, and sadly frantic.
 Like the digital economy they're also not quite what I'd expected.
 I anticipated long flowing circular gestures but instead of free expressive forms I got something a bit desperate.
 I was surprised by the apparent disconnect between what I was "doing" on screen and the associated physical motions, the former seeming so much more expansive than the latter.

 For the first set of drawings, made in 2017, I completed a specific and limited set of software and computing associated tasks: using the erase tool in Photoshop or checking and reading email in Outlook.
 In late 2018 I restarted the project, adjusting the parameters and recording all actions over a specific hour long period to capture "an hour of my work."
 I think of the sketches as a form of anthropological research and love being my own subject; a sort of reworking of some of Helen Molesworth's ideas in Work Ethic by which I function as both Supervisor/User and Producer (dictating and analysing my own marks) with Adobe at the interstices draining all my cash.
 You can see my motions but also sometimes (literal) points of reflection: blots of varying size where the pen rested while I thought.